weiyinc11/ContentModerationAudit/contentTester/README.md

 2. <b>Homeland3r1</b> <br/> Userid: #1112905523 <br/> Client ID: 4833yyasbekihgj8in8e2hjqco5m16 <br/> Client Secret: 80vr3zvtuemc2ljs1f34wj1fz368y7
 3. <b>Hughierin</b>

+## Step 1.1 : Running the experiment
+1. Load all csv files that include a 'text' header for messages to be sent a folder named after the day's 'mm-dd-yyyy' in the 'dataToSendCSV' folder.
+Also ensure that the files are named as dataSend_1, dataSend_2, etc.
+2. Run 'python data.py' in the terminal to begin the setup process - this includes converting the files from csv to json files. !Make sure to check that all the files are there (just a sanity check)
+3. Open up a split terminal and run 'node bot1.js' and 'node bot2.js' in separate terminals.
+This will trigger the chatbot and listener chat bot to begin the process.
+4. Go to your chatbot's account on a web browser and open up the host channel's chat.
+Enter '!dice' command to ensure that all bots are enabled and working.
+Then, '!audit' will trigger the experiment to run.
+5. As a new result file is produced after each file, make sure to check every now and then that a corresponding modData folder is in the results/'mm-dd-yyyy' folder and is being populated by each new data results file.
+6. Once all files are parsed through, check to see that all files correspond to result and then quit each program.

 ## Step 1 : Implicit Flow User Access Tokens
 https://id.twitch.tv/oauth2/authorize
 ?response_type=code